 At the criminal Bar you may be called on to act for either the defence or the prosecution.
-Specialist criminal law chambers offer expertise in all areas, including child abuse, drug offences, fraud, human rights, mental illness, violent and sexual crime, and white collar crime.
+Specialist criminal law chambers offer expertise in all areas, including drug offences, violent and sexual crime, fraud and white collar crime.
 As might be expected, criminal barristers spend more time in court than those in almost any other sector of the Bar.
 The international aspect of criminal law includes human rights, terrorism, war crimes, organised crime, drug trafficking and money laundering.
-Practitioners in international criminal law regularly appear before foreign tribunals and international courts.

 “Once you find an area of practice that you enjoy and excel in, you almost organically start getting more instructions in that specialism.
 Your talent will be recognised.
 It may not be the area that you anticipated,” Ini Udom muses on her career path that started with a mixed caseload of civil work and crime and gravitated toward general criminal law, before specialising in financial crime and fraud.
 The root of her passion for criminal law can be traced to her childhood, when conversations with her father, who studied law but did not practice, snippets from newspapers and TV courtroom dramas sparked her interest in becoming a lawyer.
 This interest, from the beginning, was always centred on the courtroom and the intricacies of criminal trials.

 She completed pupillage at what was then 1 Harcourt Buildings in Middle Temple, which later moved out of Temple to acquire its own premises and become 5 St Andrew’s Hill, as it is known today.
 The set predominantly specialises in crime, although it has also diversified into other areas.
 Ini’s pupil supervisor during her first six specialised in construction law, while in her second six she was supervised by a barrister with a general crime practice.
 As a result she had broad foundations from which to build her own career.